 Use parameter values from connected FC, not from template files

-will use the parameter values from the FC instead....
+will use the parameter values from the flight controller instead....

 Change every field to match your vehicle’s.